The Boom Will Come – Why Every Workplace Has a Blind Spot

 We call it a vulnerability assessment because if you have a lot of unresolved issues building up, you’re vulnerable.

+You need multiple ways for people to speak up—anonymous options, skip-levels, surveys.
 Once issues are raised, fix what you can.
-If you can’t, explain why and share the bigger picture.
+If you can’t, explain why.

-Then step back and ask: is this a one-off issue or a systemic one?
+Then ask: is this a one-off issue or a systemic one?
 What can we change permanently?
+It’s about learning from feedback and eliminating problems at the root.

-Yeah, it’s a structured way to combine feedback and performance data.
+It’s a structured way to combine feedback and performance data.

 You look for indicators—turnover, safety, quality, productivity.
 They tell you where the culture might be slipping.